Kylareanae/Prof-Elec-4_SET-8/PLM-RFID-LIB_Documentation.md

-**Project Overview**
-- The PLM RFID Library is a library management system designed to enhance library operations through the use of Radio Frequency Identification (RFID) technology.
-It is typically implemented as a web application.
- The aim is to develop a system that allows users to manage and return books seamlessly using RFID.
-The system tracks borrowed and returned books, sends overdue notifications, and integrates with RFID readers.
+**Project Name: PLM RFID LIBRARY**

+**Authors: Austria, Marvin Coel R.
+          Bugauisan, Saira Margarita S.
+          Bulan, Mike P.
+          Cagsawa, Raven Lorenz D.
+          Canada, Rimuel S.
+          Enriquez, Kyla Reana I.
+          Javier, Patrick James C.
+          Reyes, Aina Mae Kirsten B.
+          Reyes, Clarke Justine D.V
+          Sigua, Katrina Mae C.**

+**Date Created:**
+**Last Updated:**
+**Version:**

+**Description:**
+- The PLM RFID Library is a web-based library management system that utilizes Radio Frequency Identification (RFID) technology to streamline library operations and improve the user experience.
+By automating key processes such as book tracking, borrowing, and returns, the system enhances operational efficiency and accuracy.
+It allows users to check out and return books seamlessly, with real-time tracking of borrowed items and automated overdue notifications.
+The integration with RFID readers enables quick, error-free identification and management of books, reducing manual tasks for staff and improving service for users.
+Ultimately, the system aims to modernize library operations, making them faster, more efficient, and user-friendly.

+**Key Features:**
+**1) RFID Integration for Book Borrowed and Returns** - It allows users to borrow and return books using RFID technology.
+Each book is tagged with an RFID label, and the system automatically registers checkouts and returns through an RFID reader.
+**2) User Registration and Library Card Management** - Users can register for an account, which includes issuing a library card.
+This card is linked to the user's profile and can be used for faster checkouts with RFID.
+**3) Book Availability Tracking and Overdue Notifications** - The system monitors the availability of each book in real-time and sends automated reminders to users if a borrowed book is overdue.

 **Setup Instructions (USER SIDE)**